Milton’s illustrated Paradise Lost

 Whilst early editions did not sell quickly, the fourth edition published in 1688 by Tonson and Bently, established the poem’s reputation as one of the great works of English literature.
 One of the first books to be sold by subscription, this edition contains thirteen ornate engravings depicting the author and scenes from the poem.
 The illustrator was John Baptist Medina (1659-1710), a Spanish artist deeply influenced by Rubens, and all but two of the designs were engraved by the Dutch artist Michael Burghers (1647/8-1727).

-Particularly remarkable is the plate to Book I, with its stunning chiaroscuro, showing Satan starkly lit by flames as he leans on his spear over Hell’s burning lake with the host of rebel angels prostrate before him (see Figure II).
-The exquisite level of detail in the illustrations is also clear to see with a close look at Satan in the plate accompanying Book II (see Figure III).
+Particularly remarkable is the plate to Book I, with its stunning chiaroscuro, showing Satan starkly lit by flames as he leans on his spear over Hell’s burning lake with the host of rebel angels prostrate before him (see Fig.2, above).
+The exquisite level of detail in the illustrations is also clear to see with a close look at Satan in the plate accompanying Book II (see Fig.3, left).

 Milton, John (1996).
 Paradise Lost.
 London: Penguin Books.